wycliffogembo87/AMI_Case_Study/README.md

 ## Handing in the solution

+- If you have forked this repository, ensure you pushed all your changes and then send a link to your forked repository to [HR](mailto:brendawakaba@africanmanagers.org).
+Also make sure the repository is publicly accessible.

--  you can send your solution directly by mail to [HR](mailto:brendawakaba@africanmanagers.org), for example as a zip archive.
+- Alternatively you can send your solution directly by mail to [HR](mailto:brendawakaba@africanmanagers.org), for example as a zip archive.
 Please make sure the solution contains the entire project including the `.git` directory, so we can have a look at your commits.